Manish Maheshwari

+Manish Maheshwari (born 1977) is an Indian entrepreneur, executive and venture capitalist.
+He is General Partner at BAT VC and Mason Fellow at Harvard University, focusing on Artificial Intelligence (AI).

-Manish Maheshwari is an Indian technology entrepreneur and executive.
-His technology ventures have focused on building solutions that improve the lives of the masses in emerging markets.
-He is Co-Founder of Fanory, a creator monetization platform, with majority investment from JetSynthesys and backed by the family offices of cricketing legend, Sachin Tendulkar, Serum Institute's Adar Poonawalla and Infosys co-founder, Kris Gopalakrishnan.
+He earlier co-founded Fanory.ai, an AI-enabled "Shopify for creators".
+Fanory.ai was acquired by JetSynthesys.
+It had received a majority investment from JetSynthesis and backed by the family offices of cricketing legend, Sachin Tendulkar, Serum Institute's Adar Poonawalla and Infosys co-founder, Kris Gopalakrishnan.

-Maheshwari was the former head of Twitter India.
+Prior to Fanory.ai, Maheshwari was the head of Twitter India.
 Prior to Twitter, he was the CEO of Network18 Digital.
 He has also worked with Intuit, Flipkart, Procter & Gamble, and McKinsey.
-He also founded Invact Metaversity to bridge COVID-induced digital divide in education by leveraging the Metaverse technology.

-Maheshwari was elected to the Governing Council of the Internet and Mobile Association of India (IAMAI) in 2017.
-He additionally served on the Executive Council until 2019 as a Treasurer, a role of significant national responsibility.
+Maheshwari was elected to serve on the Governing Council of the Internet and Mobile Association of India (IAMAI).
+He additionally served on the Executive Council as a Treasurer, a role of significant national responsibility.

-Early in his career, he, along with Intuit's founder, Scott Cook and Intuit engineers Manish Shah and Clinton Nielsen, co-founded txtWeb. txtWeb was an emerging markets-focused mobile platform for citizen journalism, for which the founders hold a patent issued by United States Patent & Trademark Office. txtWeb was recognised by GSMA as a global case study on empowerment through access to information.
-Snap's founder, Evan Spiegel, briefly worked as an intern on the txtWeb team.
-India Today magazine recognised Maheshwari as one of India's Top 10 Innovators in 2014.

-After earning an MBA with honours from the Wharton School at the University of Pennsylvania, supported by a Ford Research Fellowship, Maheshwari briefly worked as a consultant with McKinsey & Company, where he advised the Government of India on higher education system reforms.
+After earning an MBA with honors from the Wharton School at the University of Pennsylvania, supported by a Ford Research Fellowship, Maheshwari briefly worked as a consultant with McKinsey & Company, where he advised the Government of India on higher education system reforms.

-Maheshwari is a TEDx speaker, an active MENSA member, and a PADI-certified diver who speaks five languages.
+Maheshwari is a TEDx speaker, a MENSA member, and a PADI-certified diver.